cloudflare/cloudflare-docs/content/waiting-room/how-to/customize-waiting-room.md

 * To display a different language based on subdomain, download this [template](/waiting-room/static/index.subdomain.html.txt).
 The template displays the content in English as a default or if the subdomain contains `en`, Japanese if the subdomain contains `jp`, French if the subdomain contains `fr`, and Spanish if the subdomain contains `es`.

 Download either of these templates and customize them however you would like.
-Update the path or subdomain to reflect your site’s language selection structure.
+Update the path or subdomain to reflect your site's language selection structure.
 You may edit these templates to include other languages by adding translations to the `translations` object for each of the locales.

 #### Resource hosting